Chemistry

 CV-700

-Weston Pools always has this on hand for pools that need a little extra love.
+Weston Pools always has this enzyme on hand for pools that need a little extra love.
 We recommend its regular use for optimal water performance.
 The product is expensive otherwise would be routinely used on our service routes.
 It sure does make the water bling in a way nothing else does.
 As soon as it hits the water your eyes will see a pop.

 "PH"